-210 GEOMETRY FOR ELEMENTARY TEACHERS FALL, SPRING
+210 GEOMETRY FOR ELEMENTARY TEACHERS FALL, SPRING 4 (4-0)

 This course explores the fundamental ideas of planar and spatial geometry.
-Topics include: analysis and classification of geometric figures; geometric transformations; symmetry; measurement.
-This course includes an introduction to the use of computers in the teaching and learning of informal geometry.
+Content includes the analysis and classification of geometric transformations; symmetry and similarity; and an overview of measurement.
+The course also includes an introduction to the use of computers in the teaching and learning of informal geometry.
+This course was specifically designed to transfer to Western Michigan University's elementary education program and may not transfer to other institutions.